 Identify them.
 Then write them down.
 It sounds silly, I know.
 But when is the last time you checked in with yourself to ask if you are heading in a direction that makes you happy?

 Here’s the practice:

-- What didn’t work out so well?
+- What is not working out so well?

-- What was heavenly that I want more of?
+- What do I want more of?